Taking a Sexual History with LBGT Patients

 Creating a Welcoming and Safe Atmosphere

 Taking a sexual history is an important part of the evaluation of every patient.
-Patients often will not bring up sexual problems unless the clinician raises the issue in a way conducive to disclosure.
-For good practices on taking a general sexual history, refer to the Association of Reproductive Health Professionals or TheBody.com.
+Patients often will not bring up sexual problems unless the clinician raises the issue in a way that is conducive to open and comfortable disclosure.
+For good practices on taking a general sexual history, refer to the Association of Reproductive Health Professionals, TheBody.com, or Tomlinson (1998).

 This unit will focus on specific techniques useful for taking a sexual history in LGBT patients.

 In general, creating a safe environment for taking a sexual history is similar in LGBT and heterosexual patients.
 In all such situations, the therapist strives to be open minded, nonjudgmental, patient, tactful, respectful and provides assurances that privacy and confidentiality will be maintained.
 It is useful, however, to keep in mind that many LGBT individuals may approach a clinical interview with greater anxiety and guardedness than their heterosexual counterparts.
-Their anxieties may stem from past experiences with clinicians who were critically judgmental or they may anticipate a critical or judgmental response by projecting their own "internalized homophobia" or transphobia.
+Their anxieties may stem from past experiences with clinicians who were critically judgmental or they may anticipate a critical or judgmental response by projecting their own "internalized homophobia" or "transphobia."
 These patients may need additional time and encouragement to reveal the true nature of their concerns.
+Conversely, a therapist who is comfortable taking an in-depth sexual history expects that they themselves may feel more vulnerable as very sensitive and private matters are discussed.

 As with any patient, the clinician's non-judgmental attitude will help elicit honest and relevant information.
 Such an attitude is conveyed to the patient both verbally and non-verbally through body posture and room set up.
 A relaxed stance and not conducting an interview from behind a desk can be beneficial.
 Techniques such as open-ended questions, verbal mirroring of the patient's own language, use of non-judgmental language, attention to heterosexist assumptions and avoidance of stereotyping can all lead to greater success in obtaining a more accurate sexual history.
 If a patient acts offended or becomes anxious in response to a question or certain word, rather than avoiding the topic, the clinician could explore the reaction, rephrase the question or ask the patient what terminology would feel more comfortable.
+The patient may be having many anxiety-provoking thoughts at once, and the topic at hand may not necessarily be the cause of the observed reaction.
 Clinicians need to be aware that they may have uncomfortable feelings when hearing about sexual practices with which they are unfamiliar, e.g., fetishes, paraphilias or public sex.

 Confidentiality

-Confidentiality is the cornerstone of all physician-patient relationships and assurances of confidentiality are crucial to the taking a sexual history.
-This is done by assuring a patient that any information provided will not be shared with others.
-In cases where complete confidentiality cannot be assured, a clinician should clarify the limits of confidentiality from the onset and respect the patient's decision as to how much sexual history s/he is willing to reveal.
+Confidentiality is the cornerstone of all physician-patient relationships and assurances of confidentiality are crucial when taking a sexual history.
+Maintaining confidentiality is done by assuring the patient that any information provided will not be shared with others unless the patient gives their express consent.
+Patients may have unfounded or illogical concerns that their partner (or parents, or another provider) may learn the content of the conversation, and specific assurance that this will not happen can be very helpful to develop further trust in the process.
+In cases where complete confidentiality cannot be assured, the clinician should clarify the limits of confidentiality from the outset and respect the patient's decision as to how much sexual history s/he is willing to reveal.

-Special caution needs to be taken when working with children, adolescents and young adults who may not have shared their concerns about sexual orientation or gender identity with their parents.
+Special caution and attention to confidentiality needs to be taken when working with children, adolescents and young adults who may not have shared their concerns about sexual orientation or gender identity with their parents.
 Children and adolescents are particularly unlikely to share their intimate feelings with clinicians unless their wishes and sensitivities are recognized.

 Other situations where special caution needs to be taken include cases where revealing information may affect the outcome of a legal case such as child custody, divorce or guardianship of an elderly dependent.